List of JoJo's Bizarre Adventure characters: Part 9: The JoJoLands

 Jodio Joestar is a 15-year-old gangster living with his family on Oahu, Hawaii, where he acts as a gofer for the state's underground drug trade.
 Using his stand, November Rain (Nōbenbā Rein), Jodio can create raindrops with crushing force.
-Despite his popularity among his peers and his outwardly cocky persona, he suffers from Antisocial personality disorder and finds it difficult to be truly happy.
+Despite his popularity among his peers and his outward persona, he suffers from Antisocial personality disorder and finds it difficult to be truly happy.